 Virtual Machine Snapshotting

-In the envisioned reference scenario for Virtual Machine snapshotting, a user can have a running Virtual Machine (VM), which they want to use as a basis for further work.
+In the envisioned reference scenario for Virtual Machine snapshotting, users can have a running Virtual Machine (VM), which they want to use as a basis for further work.
 They should be able to derive a usable Virtual Machine Image from that machine, and spawn further instances based on that template.
 Using OCCI terminology Virtual Machines are modelled as Compute Resources, and VM images as Operating System (OS) Templates.

 Up until, and including, OCCI v.
 1.1, the OCCI Infrastructure specification only recognized a snapshot action, associated with Storage type resources, hence not being applicable to this context (i.e. Compute type instances).